Hal Wilder

-Harold Fremont "Hal" Wilder (February 8, 1893 – February 5, 1989) was an American football guard who played one season for the St. Louis All-Stars of the National Football League.
+Harold Fremont "Hal" Wilder (February 8, 1893 – February 5, 1989) was an American football guard who played one season for the St. Louis All-Stars of the National Football League (NFL).
 He lived to be 95, and was believed to be the last living player from the All-Stars' franchise at the time of his death, as the only other player who could have been living at the time was the Dolly Gray impostor, whose birth and death dates were unknown.

 Early life and education

 Harold "Hal" Wilder was born on February 8, 1893, in Merrick, Nebraska.
 He went to Central City High School in Nebraska.
 Wilder went to two colleges, Nebraska Wesleyan University and the University of Nebraska.
-While many players from Nebraska University played in the NFL, Wilder was one of only 4 Nebraska Wesleyan attendees to ever play professionally.
+While many players from Nebraska played in the NFL, Wilder was one of only 4 Nebraska Wesleyan attendees to ever play professionally.
 He also served in the U.S. Army during World War I.